Epiforge/Gear/README.md

 }
 ```

+Ahh, but what about exceptions, bruh?
+Well, active expressions expose a `Fault` property and raise `PropertyChanged` events for it, but... you don't really see those active expressions as an Active Query caller, do ya?
+For that reason, Active Query introduces the `INotifyElementFaultChanges` interface, which is implemented by `ActiveEnumerable<T>`, `ActiveLookup<TKey, TValue>`, and `ActiveValue<T>`.
+You may subscribe to its `ElementFaultChanging` and `ElementFaultChanged` events to be notified when an active expression runs into a problem.
+You may also call the `GetElementFaults` method at any time to retrieve a list of the elements (or key/value pairs) that have active expressions that are currently faulted and what the exception was in each case.

 As with the Active Expressions library, you can use the static property `Optimizer` to specify an optimization method to invoke automatically during the active expression creation process.
 However, please note that Active Query also has its own version of this property on the `ActiveQueryOptions` static class.
 If you are not using Active Expressions directly, we recommend using Active Query's property instead because the optimizer will be called only once per extension method call in that case, no matter how many elements or key/value pairs are processed by it.